 Leading the way through innovation, Electrical Oil Services (EOS) is the UK's market leader in the supply of recycled and unused electrical insulating oils and associated site services.
 They serve the whole of the UK from their base in Stanlow, near Ellesmere Port in Cheshire.

 Although an innovative market leader, EOS had become fairly complacent with their marketing.
-And their branding was dated and tired.
+In addition, their branding was dated and tired.
 As a result, newer, younger competitors in the market were biting at their heels for a piece of their market share.
-Working within a mature industry, appealing to a younger workforce entering the industry as graduate-level recruits was a struggle for EOS.

 We identified a handful of areas we needed to address together to fulfil these challenges: